AjoyNambiar/AjoyNambiar.github.io/_posts/2022-01-09-Record Linkage Strategy.md

 - Supervised and unsupervised learning approaches are available

-The problem I faces it is a little more complicated to wrangle the results in order to do further validation.
+The problem I faced was it is a little complicated to wrangle the results in order to do further validation.
 However, the steps are relatively standard pandas commands so do not let that intimidate you.

 credits: Title image - El cajista [https://www.oldbookillustrations.com/illustrations/compositor-composing-stick/](https://www.oldbookillustrations.com/illustrations/compositor-composing-stick/)